martin503/student-projects/README.md

 # Android project

 BookBook is the biggest project I have participated yet.
-Our goal was to create an app that connects people that love books and want to share their favorite books.
+Our goal was to create an app that connects people who love books and want to share their favorite books.
 Android-part of the app can be found in `android/BookBook/app`.